xyzz/openmw-android/readme.txt

 for example :
  /home/sylar/SDL/android-project/libs/armeabi-v7a
-Then you must import this java project in eclipse , which included with the android sdk
+Then you must import this java project in eclipse , which included with the android sdk And last thing .
+You must add line  filtering linear linear none to texture_unit diffuse_Map in file objects.mat If you not do it you will have a black screen in the game